Essential Healthcare Supply Chain Innovations for Enhanced Efficiency

 Speaking to his organization's invoice automation success with the GHX eInvoicing solution, Chuck Payne, director of Disbursement for Children's of Alabama said, "It's been tremendously helpful in planning upcoming and future payments, which has a direct impact on our bottom line.”
 You can access the full case study here.

 Supply chain operations are constantly evolving as healthcare organizations expand automation and AI technologies more broadly to tackle deeper layers of cost and risk.
-At the same time, leaders are more closely aligning procurement strategies with their healthcare organizations' broader objectives.
+At the same time, leaders are more closely aligning procurement strategies with their healthcare organizations’ broader objectives.
+As the industry looks ahead, demand planning is becoming increasingly important in future healthcare supply chain strategies, enabling organizations to better forecast needs, streamline procurement, and enhance overall supply chain resilience.

 Initiatives such as The Joint Commission's (TJC) Sustainable Healthcare Certification program are compelling green initiatives in healthcare supply chain, and AI algorithms are supporting these efforts.
 As mentioned previously in this post, hospitals are using ML enabled directed buying to direct requisitioners to vendors and products designated as environmentally responsible.